Illinois Native

 Charming, dangling blossoms of red and yellow.

-A butterfly favorite and Missouri and Illinois native.
+A Missouri and Illinois fascinating native perennial.

 Baptisia australis – Blue Indigo